 There are many reasons to get a raccoon tattoo, but the most important thing is you.
 A great way of showing appreciation for these clever and adaptable animals who have survived against all odds again with their trademark dirty tricks!
 For some people, it may mean that they’re survivors or that friends can take them anywhere, no matter what life throws at them.

 For others, it could mean they’re tired of people picking on them and want to be left alone because what we do know is that raccoons don’t like being bothered by anyone or anything and if you see one, then chances are there’s a storm brewing (of some kind) in the near future!
 There’s also something about their nocturnal nature, which makes these guys suited for those who work best at night, especially since the symbolism behind tattoos indicates what type of person this wearer may really be.

 Raccoons are commonly known around the world as tricky creatures that often go after what they desire at the expense of others.
-But, they are innocent in nature and are known for having a bad bone in their body.
+But, they are innocent in nature and are known for having bad bones in their body.
 If you encounter a raccoon in your life, reflect on the message it brings for you, whether it’s to use your wit, be aware of the intentions of others, or go after what you desire no matter what!